 Compared to your puppy, humans are hearing-deaf and scent-blind.
 That makes it impossible for us to understand some of the more subtle signals of the canine language.
-But by paying close attention to body language and apparent vocal cues that are pet's give us, we can learn to interpret the more obvious canine signals.
+But by paying close attention to body language and apparent vocal cues that our pets give us, we can learn to interpret the more obvious canine signals.

 Dogs evolved with the ability and fascination of paying close attention to the humans they love.
 So your puppy will meet you halfway, given a chance, and learn a large human vocabulary, particularly when words and tone and training efforts are used with consistency.

-Body language is one of the main way's that pet's communicate and it can be so subtle that even an experienced dog owner can miss cues from time to time.
-Being aware of eye, ear, tail and body movement and positioning and the various meanings is very important for understanding your pet.
+Body language is one of the main ways that pets communicate and it can be so subtle that even an experienced dog owner can miss cues from time to time.
+Being aware of the eye, ear, tail, and body movement and positioning and the various meanings are very important for understanding your pet.

 Sound carries over long distances.
-Howls, barks, yips, snarls, growls and more easily understood amongst dogs.
+Howls, barks, yips, snarls, and growls are more easily understood amongst dogs.
 However, a bark may alert adversaries as well as pack members, so it’s not effective for stealth communication.
-Barks can communicate alot of different messages such as excitement, fear, need for food or water and more.
+Barks can communicate a lot of different messages such as excitement, fear, need for food or water, and more.

 Dogs use combinations of each technique to communicate meaning.
 Very basically, canine communication is used to either decrease the distance between individuals with signals that ask for attention—a wagging puppy tail, for example—or to increase the distance between individuals with warning signals such as growls.